YujieZhou0813/yujiezhou0813.github.io/content/panoptic_segmentation/Lunisolar Calendar/_index.md

 ---

 ### **<span style="color: #850000;">Lunisolar Calendar</span>**

-from the series *Panoptic Segmentation*
-2022-2023
-Performance, Letterpress print on 24 bound sheets of Chinese paper, 69 x 165 cm
+2022-2023, Performance, Letterpress print on 24 bound sheets of Chinese paper, 69 x 165 cm

-The character 明 (Míng) is composed of 日 (rì) and 月 (yuè), representing sun/day and moon/month in Chinese respectively.
-When combined, 明 (Míng) embodies meanings like light, tomorrow, and to understand.
-The connection between 日 (rì) and 月 (yuè) is evident in Chinese culture's lunisolar calendar, which blends lunar and solar aspects.
-This calendar plays a significant role in various celebrations, such as Chinese New Year and traditional festivals.
-In my work *Lunisolar Calendar*, I chose to utilize the shapes of the Chinese characters for 日 and 月 in Oracle bone script as the content of the calendar, reconnecting the concept of light and the origins of writing.

-As modern simplified Chinese has undergone changes in its form and adopted the Pinyin input method.
-To address this, I arranged Latin alphabets in the form of 日 and 月 in Oracle bone script using letterpress blocks.
-I repeatedly printed these characters on Chinese Xuan paper through movable type printing, incrementally increasing the number of prints from one to twenty-four.
-Through the repetitive act of printing, the text gradually loses its legibility, returning to an illegible state of the Oracle bone script.
+In the work *Lunisolar Calendar*, Yujie Zhou used letterpress blocks of the Latin alphabet to form the shapes of the sun (日) and the moon (月) in Oracle Bone Script—an ancient form of Chinese writing.
+By repeatedly printing these characters using movable type and gradually increasing the number of impressions from one to twenty-four, the text progressively loses its legibility.

-Rather than being a conventional calendar, I modified it to be closed by binding both sides of the paper together.
-Each day, counting from the Chinese Lunar New Year in 2023, I tore off one sheet of paper at the exhibition site.
-This act of tearing off serves as a way to question and attempt to understand the meaning of 明 (light and to understand) from the origin of language.
+Starting on the first day of the exhibition, Zhou tore off one sheet of paper each day at the exhibition site.

+Chinese, a character-based language, does not rely on an alphabet.
+However, it was Romanized to fit the QWERTY keyboard in a homogenizing effort, leading to the creation of Hanyu Pinyin—the most common input method for Mandarin today.
+When the characters 日 (sun) and 月 (moon) are combined, they form the character 明, which means "light," "tomorrow," and "understanding."
+The daily act of tearing off each sheet becomes a ritual gesture—an attempt to question and reflect on the meaning of language itself, as well as the implications of Romanization and linguistic erasure of language.

 ![image of calendar](/images/frontpage/calendar-install.JPG)